smarter-sh/smarter-chat/README.md

 ## Build Output

-Generates the following public urls:
+Generates these three public urls based on the value of `CDN_HOST_BASE_URL` located in shared/constant.js:

 - `https://cdn.platform.smarter.sh/ui-chat/index.html`: the react app build artifacts.
 - `https://cdn.platform.smarter.sh/ui-chat/app-loader.js`: a script to insert the react app build artifacts into the DOM.